rakrockon/mynotes/README.md

 # Scribble
 Scribble is a note taking application built on ReactJs.
-I developed this application with similar features as google keep, almost copied you can say.
+I developed this application to mimic the functionalities of google keep.
 The application is developed with the goal of learnig react and building a web app using react.